Brookhaven, Georgia: Primary and secondary schools

 DeKalb County School System operates the public schools serving Brookhaven.
 The zoned public elementary schools within the city limits and serving the city are Ashford Park Elementary, Montclair Elementary, Montgomery Elementary, and Woodward Elementary.
 Additionally Fernbank and John Lewis elementaries, outside of the Brookhaven city limits, serve portions of the city.
 Montgomery Elementary is one of five residential public schools in all of Dekalb County to exceed 90% in every CRCT category.
-Kittredge Magnet School nurtures and empowers a diverse student body of high achievers in grades 4 through 6 through rigorous and innovative instructional approaches.
+Kittredge Magnet School offers a program for high achieving students in grades 4 through 6.
 Students can submit an application or be selected through a lottery system in order to attend.

 The public middle schools serving the city are Chamblee Middle School in Chamblee and Sequoyah Middle School in Doraville.
 The public high schools serving the city are Cross Keys High School in Brookhaven, and Chamblee Charter High School.
 Private schools include Our Lady of the Assumption Catholic School (Roman Catholic Archdiocese of Atlanta), St. Martin in the Fields Episcopal School, and Marist School.

 PATH Academy, a charter school, is in Brookhaven.

 From its opening in 1990 until 2003, the Seigakuin Atlanta International School was located on the property of Oglethorpe University.
 This facility is now occupied by PATH Academy.